 Many of the Hippo's features enable them to spend a lot of time in the water.
 Their eyes, ears, and nose are all at the top of their head.
 This works out well because it helps them to be almost totally submerged under the water, but at the same time they can listen and watch for predators.
 They also have a clear membrane that covers their eyes and helps them to see under water.
 When they go under water, they can hold their breath for a long time.

 Hippos in the river Author: safaritravelplus, CC0, via Wikimedia Commons

 You would think that hippos are great swimmers as they spend much of their time in the water, however, they don't really swim.
 What they do is bound or walk along the bottom of the river.
 They do have a lot of fat which helps them to float a bit, but once they sink they need to walk to shallow water to get back to the surface.

 Yes, hippos are one of the most dangerous animals in the world.
 They are responsible for more human deaths than any other large animal in Africa.
 They are extremely aggressive when provoked and will not hesitate to attack humans.
 Despite their huge size, they can run at speed of up to 20 miles per hour.
 Also, they have two large tusks on the bottom of their mouth that can be over a foot long.
 When you combine their size, speed, aggressiveness, and long teeth together, you get one dangerous beast.

-A hippo baby is called a calf.
-The calf is actually born under water and can swim right from the start.
+A hippopotamus baby is called a calf.
+The calf is actually born under water.

 Do hippos live in groups?